Ten Thousand: Final conflict with Pharnabazus (399 BC)

 The Ten Thousand under Xenophon continued to the west, some by ship, but most of them by land, and arrived in Bithynia after numerous skirmishes and plunderings.
 Pharnabazus, satrap of Hellespontine Phrygia, was involved in helping the Bithynians against these plundering raids of the Ten Thousand.
 He was also trying to stop them from entering Hellespontine Phrygia.
 His cavalry, which made several raids on the Greek mercenaries, is said to have killed about 500 of them.

 Pharnabazus then arranged with the Spartan Anaxibius for the rest of the Ten Thousand to be shipped to Byzantium.
 On their arrival at Chrysopolis, on the Asiatic shore of the Bosporus, Anaxibius, being bribed by Pharnabazus with great promises to withdraw them from his satrapy, promised to pay them and brought them over to Byzantium.
 Here Anaxibius attempted to send them forward on their march without fulfilling his agreement.
-A fight ensued, in which Anaxibius was compelled to flee for refuge to the Acropolis, and which was quelled only by the remonstrances of Xenophon.
+A fight ensued, in which Anaxibius was compelled to flee for refuge to the Byzantine acropolis, and which was quelled only by the remonstrances of Xenophon.

 Soon after this, the Greeks left the town under the command of the adventurer Coeratades; and Anaxibius issued a proclamation, subsequently acted on by the harmost Aristarchus, that all of Cyrus's soldiers found in Byzantium should be sold as slaves.

 In view of his originality and tactical genius, Xenophon's conduct of the retreat caused Dodge to name the Athenian the greatest general to precede Alexander the Great.